zachmccabe/zachmccabe.github.io/_beijing/faq.md

 (BTW you can check to see if you have the latest version by comparing the version number listed on the book’s copyright page with the [latest release](https://github.com/zachmccabe/beijing/releases/latest) on Github.)

+<a href="#" title="Top of page" >Top of page</a>

 ## Who is this book for?

 Photographers who are new to China, or at least new to the Beijing area, will get the most out of The Field Guide.
 Nearly everyone arrives in Beijing with the same questions.
 The Field Guide gives you quick answers to those questions, and tackles a few issues you probably haven't anticipated yet.

+<a href="#" title="Top of page" >Top of page</a>

 ## Why is this book free?

-A lot has changed since I started this project in 2015.
+It feels like a lot has changed in our world since I started this project in 2015.

 I still stand by the original goal of this project, which is is to help you connect with Beijingers and their city.
-Let's push that a little further, huh?
+And I think now we can push that a little further, huh?

 Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.

 This field guide previously sold for 25 USD.
 You're encouraged to spend the difference getting to know the locals.
 (And you can buy your new friends quite a bit of chuan'r and erguotou for the equivalent of 25 USD.)

-"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish writer, Ryszard Kapuscinski.<sup>*</sup>
+"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish journalist and Cold War-era traveler, Ryszard Kapuscinski, in his book, "The Other."

+I'm thinking about a line by Polish journalist, Ryszard Kapuscinski, that indomitable traveler of Cold War-era borderlands.
+In his book, The Other, he says: "The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him."
+I'm not sure if he's right but I am sure that it's an idea worth trying.

 Cheers to the Other in your world.

-<span>*</span>Ryszard Kapuscinski, The Other, (Brooklyn, NY: Verso, 2018) "Encountering the other as the challenge of the twenty-first century," Kindle e-book.
+<a href="#" title="Top of page" >Top of page</a>